 Yes, or they will learn very quickly.
 The smell of spoiled meat in a cooler is usually enough, but tummy aches and other bodily discomforts soon teach us that we should better store our food.

-The most common mistake that I observe campers making in regards to food storage is to leave it out while they go off to play for the day.
+The most common mistake campers making in regards to food storage is to leave it out while they go off to play for the day.
 Covering it up on the picnic table will not keep crows, ravens, gulls, chipmunks, squirrels, raccoons, skunks, and other small animals out.
 These creatures can literally wreck a campsite in a matter of minutes.
 When you're not preparing meals, secure all food in containers, place them in the shade (not in your tent!), and dispose of all garbage in appropriate receptacles.

 E coli can be a big problem at the campground.
 First, invest in a quality cooler; second, keep foods in a separate cooler from drinks; third, replenish the ice level daily.
-I also keep my food wrapped or enclosed in containers to avoid having it sitting in the water in the bottom of the cooler.Continue to 5 of 10 below.
+You can also keep food wrapped or enclosed in containers to avoid having it sitting in the water in the bottom of the cooler.

 Freezing foods ahead of time will extend their storage time and decrease the need for replenishing ice.
-This is particularly useful for chicken, which we tend to eat in the first couple of days at the campground, because it spoils faster than meat.
+This is particularly useful for chicken, which we tend to eat in the first couple of days at the campground because it spoils faster than meat.
 Also, there are numerous recipes that can be prepared ahead of time, frozen, and then finalized at the campground without requiring all the fancy utensils that you used to prepare it at home.
 We've found that we've been able to keep foods frozen in our cooler for over a week, which allows for lots of make-ahead meal possibilities.

 Food always tastes good at the campground!
-Mainly because we make it into more of an event than we do a daily routine.
+Mainly because we make it into more of an event than a daily routine.
 The atmosphere is relaxed, we're sharing in preparations with family and friends, and we are eating healthy.

 There is no need to undergo hardship in order to enjoy the outdoors.
 Hunters and fishermen may cook up a meal with the daily catch, but there's no need to go to the extreme of eating the local creatures.

 Campers love to eat, and since we're usually participating in other outdoor recreation while camping, we tend to expend more energy and consequently build up larger appetites come meal time.
-Plan on enough food for a good breakfast, a hearty lunch, some afternoon snacks, and an evening dinner per person, per day.Continue to 9 of 10 below.
+Plan on enough food for a good breakfast, a hearty lunch, some afternoon snacks, and an evening dinner per person, per day.

 If you dread the idea of surviving on hot dogs and chips for a weekend, be aware that campground cooking can be as simple or as gourmet as you like it.
 You can prepare meals as scrumptious as those you make at home.
 With a charcoal or propane grill, a two-burner stove and a Dutch oven or two, you can make practically anything at the campground.
 With some of the pre-packaged one-pot meals now available, even backpackers can enjoy great meals while in the backcountry.
 It's all a matter of adjusting your recipes to the amount of cooking gear you can take with you.

-To me, gourmet foods at the campground are no different from gourmet foods we eat at home.
+To us, gourmet foods at the campground are no different from gourmet foods we eat at home.
 The only difference is in how we adapt our cooking methods to equate with the means by which we cook at home.
 Improvisation is the key!
 But it's best to experiment with recipes at home before trying them on your friends at the campground.